OUR TEAM

 Kassie gray, CEO and Founder

 Kassie Doubrava Gray grew up in San Jose, CA, playing soccer from the young age of 5.
-She played club soccer for Los Gatos United and high school soccer at Leigh High School.
-She joined the Olympic Development program at age 12 where she climbed the ladder from District Team, State Team, Regional Team and eventually made the U18 National Team.
+She played club soccer, joined the Olympic Development program at age 12 where she climbed the ladder from District Team, State Team, Regional Team and eventually made the U18 National Team.
 Kassie’s passion was always the camaraderie with her teammates.
-Kassie also played Field Hockey and Softball in high school, where she was able to add to her tactical game.
 Kassie got a scholarship to UC Berkeley and played four years for their Division 1 program.

 Read More

-Kassie has been in education as a teacher and a social emotional coach for 15 years at a K-12 School District.
+Kassie has been an educator and social emotional coach for 18 years.
 During the time her husband was playing professional soccer, she saw an opportunity to get back into the game of soccer.
 This came from the recognition of how different the youth soccer structure is and has changed in the last 15 years.
 Kassie found Female Footballers in 2014.
 Kassie has worked with female players from all over the country.
 She specializes in empowering young female athletes to have more confidence, communication skills and a growth mindset.
-Kassie uses her work experience at Girls Leadership, from education to develop unique curriculum around the mental side of the game.
+Kassie uses her work experience from Girls Leadership, and her experience in education to develop unique curriculum around the mental side of the game.

 Kassie is married and has three adorable children.
 Kassie hopes to help empower female soccer players by finding their voice, autonomy in their role and harness a strong mental edge.